GUIDE 2024

 How can you become a document manager?

-There is more than one path that you can take towards becoming a document manager.
+There is more than one path that you can take toward becoming a document manager.

-• Gain experience as a technical writer or document controller, move on to a senior role such as a senior technical writer or document administrator, acquire additional knowledge through certifications and training, and when you have accumulated sufficient knowledge and experience you can take on the role of a document manager.
+Gain experience as a technical writer or document controller, move on to a senior role such as a senior technical writer or document administrator and acquire additional knowledge through certifications and training.
+When you have accumulated sufficient knowledge and experience, you can take on the role of a document manager.

 Does a document manager need a Bachelor’s degree?